ibm-cloud-docs/natural-language-understanding/index.md

 In this Experimental release, Summarization is supported only for instances hosted in the Dallas region/US-South data center.
 {: note}

 Return a summary of input source content.
+The summarization feature analyzes sets of sentences from a summarized document, and then chooses the set of sentences that best combines 3 objectives:

+- Sentences that are the most similar to many other sentences in the document
+- Sentences that cover the most frequent words in the document
+- The set of sentences that are the least distant from the beginning of the document

-View a complete description in the [API reference](https://cloud.ibm.com/apidocs/natural-language-understanding#summarization).
+See additional information in the [API reference](https://cloud.ibm.com/apidocs/natural-language-understanding#summarization).
 For example:

 **Input**
 >url: "https://www.ibm.com/cloud/watson-natural-language-understanding"